Structural and rural funds

 • They ensure greater proximity between the managing authorities of calls and grants and their final beneficiaries;

-• They propose types of interventions that are particularly close to the needs of area actors and allow them to more easily find information and dialogue with the Managing Authority;
+• They propose types of interventions that are particularly close to the needs of local organisations and allow them to find information and dialogue with the Managing Authority more easily;

 • They allow operational management of the process in their own language (proposal submission and project management in Italian) and require the creation of simpler, local partnerships.